breez/lightninglib/README.md

 gomobile bind -target=android -tags="android" -o lightningmobile.aar lightningmobile
 ```
 You can now use the aar file in your android application.

-See https://github.com/golang/go/wiki/Mobile for more informations about using go in mobile applications
+In https://github.com/golang/go/wiki/Mobile you'll find more informations about using go in mobile apps.

 ### Updating